Month In Review – British Columbia

 Workers' Compensation

-Feb 28: That’s the deadline for the first group of British Columbia employers to submit their actual 2025 payroll numbers and 2026 estimates to WorkSafeBC.
-For some employers, the reporting deadline is either March 15 or March 31, depending on the last 2 digits of their employer account number.
+March 15: March 15 is the deadline for the second group of British Columbia employers to submit their actual 2025 payroll numbers and 2026 estimates to WorkSafeBC.
+The reporting deadline, which is based on the last two digits of the employer account number, for the third group is March 31.

 Action Point: Look up the 2026 workers' compensation premium rates in each part of Canada.